 - Damage due to an aircraft

-- Strikes, riots or any other type of malicious acts which cause damage
+- Strikes, riots or any other type of malicious acts that cause damage

-- Storm, typhoon, flood and inundation which is collectively called STFI
+- Storms, typhoons, floods, and inundation which is collectively called STFI

 - Impact damage which occurs on impact with road or rail vehicles, animals, etc.